alfonsof/aws-python-examples/awslambdalistall-capi/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

-* You can create a Lambda function on AWS.
+* You can create some Lambda functions on AWS.

   You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).
+  You can use the AWS Lambda Function Hello World Java example: [awslambdahello](/awslambdahello).

 * You can select the AWS region of the Lambda functions changing the value of `REGION` variable in the code.